techidaily/site-win11-tips/source/_posts/fixing-windows-silent-auditory-alerts.md

  A faulty or outmoded audio device driver on your PC could be causing the volume control issue.
 To remedy that, try updating your PC’s audio device driver.

  The most straightforward way to do that is to utilize the best driver updater software like Driver Booster.
 Such software will detect an antiquated or faulty sound driver on your PC and enable you to update it.
-Check out[how to update Windows, apps, and drivers](https://www.makeuseof.com/tag/update-windows-software-guide/) for more information.
+Check out [how to update Windows, apps, and drivers](https://www.makeuseof.com/tag/update-windows-software-guide/) for more information.

  However, some users have said they’ve fixed the volume control with Device Manager’s Update Driver tool.
 Those users selected an existing high-definition audio driver already on their PCs.
 This is how you can update the sound driver like that: